rationalagents/gemstateio-groups/README.md

 gemstateio-groups is the dataset the gemstate.io app & bots treat as authoriative about group names, locations, and events.

-If you'd like to use this list in your own project, please do!
+If you'd like to use this dataset in your own project, please do!
 It's public domain under [CC0](LICENSE).

 ## Contributing